paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 `master $ kubectl get service | grep nginx`{{execute}}

-Next, we need to to **expose the service** to the outside world so that we test load capacity on the pods.
+Next, we need to to **expose the service** to the outside world so that we can test the load capacity on the pods.

 `COMMAND TO BE PROVIDED`